-Volcanoes depicts everything here in Iceland.
-It forms the land that cities and towns are built on,the lakes and the glaciers that cover the craters of sleeping mountains and if half the reason why there are very little trees in Iceland.
+Volcanoes are the basis of everything here in Iceland.
+It forms the land that cities and towns are built on, the lakes and the glaciers that cover the craters of sleeping mountains and is half the reason why there are very little trees in Iceland.

 In 2010, the Iceland volcano Eyjafjallajökull (which sounds very much like Aye’ll-Have-A-Yogurt) stopped European flights for about 2 weeks, and a few surrounding volcanoes are now over due for some serious eruption too.

 But that’s the reason why Iceland is so fascinating, its landscape is one of the youngest in the world, it is forever changing, and if your trip is only a short one, make it all about waterfalls, hot springs and glaciers.

 Fill up your bottle at the majestic Icelandic waterfalls

 One of Iceland’s beauties are in it many amazing waterfalls.